squk/sloppy/README.md

 sloppy emu
 =======================

-A Gameboy Color emulator for the Gameboy Advance
+A Gameboy Color emulator for the Gameboy Advance.

+Work in progress.
+Currently debugging emulator opcodes on a computer's CLI.

 # deps
 https://devkitpro.org/